 Suspended timber floors are very difficult to survey on a pre purchase survey if the surveyor isn’t able to lift any floorboards to inspect the sub floor.
-Lots of properties now have laminate floor coverings or vinyl floors stuck down in kitchens, or even tiled, which no vendor would wish to lift to faciliate a full sub floor investigation.
+Lots of properties now have laminate floor coverings or vinyl floor coverings stuck down in kitchens, or even tiled, which no vendor would wish to lift to faciliate a full sub floor investigation.

 Most surveys the surveyor will often do a bounce test to the floors where they will jump on the floor to feel how firm it is under the foot, if the floor is carpeted it maybe possible to stick a damp meter into the timber and measure the moisture content of the timber, and look at the levels of the floors to see if the floor has dropped in places etc.